Glasses insurance in case of loss

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The cost of eyewear insurance starts at a few euros per month and can quickly pay for itself with subsidies ranging from 100 to 400 euros every few years.
+The cost of glasses insurance starts at just a few euros per month and can quickly pay for itself through reimbursements of €100 to €400 every few years.

-• Coverage for simple loss and misplacement.
+• Cover for simple loss and leaving them behind.

-• Maximum reimbursement per insurance claim.
+• Maximum reimbursement amount per insured event.

 • Validity of cover abroad.

-• Waiting periods before the first claim.
+• Waiting periods before the first use.

-Avoid legal pitfalls: Understanding the key clauses
+Avoid legal pitfalls: Understanding the most important clauses

-1. Determine your needs: Note the value of your current glasses and how often you replace them (e.g., every two years).
+1. Determine your needs: Note the value of your current glasses and how often you replace them (e.g. every two years).

 Conclusion: Targeted protection as a smart financial buffer